-Leftist Is Frontrunner after Colombia Presidential Primaries
+Leftist Is Frontrunner After Colombia Presidential Primaries

 “It looks like candidates in the center were the big losers in this election," said Sergio Guzman, a political risk analyst in Bogota.
 “They showed divisions during the campaign and were not effective at getting voters to the polls.”

-Petro got 4 million votes in Sunday's primary, doubling the number of votes received by all five candidates in the center's primary.
+Petro got more than 4 million votes in Sunday's primary, doubling the number of votes received by all five candidates in the center's primary.

 The senator, who belonged to a rebel group in the 1980s, has sought to capitalize on growing frustration with Colombia's conservative government, which has overseen an increase in poverty during the pandemic and last year faced big protests over a tax increase plan, police violence and inequality.

 Petro has promised to increase taxes on corporations and large landowners, and has suggested that if he becomes president the government will buy up some land to distribute to landless peasants.
-He has also said he would suspend oil exploration projects and have the government take a greater role in the economy.
+He has also said he would suspend oil exploration projects and have the government take a greater role in the economy, including ensuring a guaranteed annual income for Colombians.

+“He speaks to the social needs that have risen during the pandemic, and were reflected in the protests,” said Johan Caldas, a political science professor at the University of La Sabana in Bogota.

+Petro's critics contend he wants to install a statist economy in Colombia similar to Venezuela's.
+One of his most outspoken critics is Gutierrez, who described Petro in a recent interview as a threat to Colombia's democracy.

 © Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.